kuya32/taskmaster/README.md

   - Added the ability to add attachment to individual tasks
   - Updated detail page to show image selected of task
   - Updated task object in schema to take an additional property
+- 11/4/2020
+  - Connected AWS Notification Services to my app
+  - Able to create and recieve notifications from the Firebase console
+  - Able to create and recieve notifications from the Pinpoint console
+- 11/5/2020
+  -